softwaresaved/byte-sized-rse/episodes/12-running-vscode.md

 If your system has the Git version control system installed, you may see a `Clone Repository` option here too.
-If you are familiar with Git and wish to use this option instead, select this option instead and enter the repository's location as `https://github.com/UNIVERSE-HPC/code-style-example`.
+If you are familiar with Git and wish to use this option instead, select it and enter the repository's location as `https://github.com/UNIVERSE-HPC/code-style-example`.
-Then use the file browser that is presented to find a convenient location to store the cloned code and click on `Select as Repository Destination`, then select `Open` when ‘Would you like to open the cloned repository?' appears.
+Then use the file browser that is presented to find a convenient location to store the cloned code and click on `Select as Repository Destination`, then select `Open` when ‘Would you like to open the cloned repository?' popup appears.

 :::::::::::::::::::::::::::::::::::::::::